MaterializeInc/terraform-provider-materialize/docs/resources/source_postgres.md

 - `ownership_role` (String) The owernship role of the object.
 - `region` (String) The region to use for the resource connection.
 If not set, the default region is used.
 - `schema_name` (String) The identifier for the source schema in Materialize.
 Defaults to `public`.
-- `text_columns` (List of String) Decode data as text for specific columns that contain PostgreSQL types that are unsupported in Materialize.
+- `text_columns` (List of String, Deprecated) Decode data as text for specific columns that contain PostgreSQL types that are unsupported in Materialize.
 Can only be updated in place when also updating a corresponding `table` attribute.

 ### Read-Only